San Diego Shopping Scene: Browse Deals, Fashion and Souvenirs

 While shopping, guests also enjoy access to Ulta for beauty needs, a fitness center, Game Stop and on-site movie theater.
 When it’s time for a break or meal with the family, visit 20 restaurants in the shopping center.
 Whether guests need a sit-down meal or fast food, Clairemont Town Square has a restaurant nearby.

 Located adjacent to San Diego Bay, Seaport Village houses a waterfront district full of shops, restaurants and activities.
 Spend a full day at the village, browsing over 50 shops, enjoying meals with loved ones and attending events.

 Retailers sell everything from accessories and apparel to souvenirs and toys.
 A few signature shops that sell local goodies include Best of San Diego, Crazy Shirts, Hot Licks, a hot sauce store, Mistletoe for Christmas decorations and San Diego Surf Shop.

 In between visiting shops, don’t forget to ride the historic carousel at Seaport Village, meet local artists and let kids get their faces painted.

 La Jolla Open Aire Market

-For fresh flavors and locally made treats, drive just 30 minutes to La Jolla, located north of San Diego.
-Here, shoppers enjoy browsing the La Jolla Open Aire Market, a farmers market in the San Diego area that donates all proceeds to a local elementary school.
+For fresh flavors and locally made treats, drive 30 minutes to La Jolla, located north of San Diego.
+Here, shoppers enjoy browsing La Jolla Open Aire Market, a farmers market in the San Diego area that donates all proceeds to a local elementary school.

 San Diego Shopping: Outlet Malls and Large Shopping Centers